danielyanes22/nanomed_IVR_data/README.md

 <pre>
 ├── data/
+│   ├──drug_release/ #file names of each digitised drug release profile based on IVR_ID
-│   ├── processed/  # datasets for visualisation in R
+│   ├── processed/  #datasets for visualisation in R
-│   ├── unprocessed/ # backend and media components datasets
-│   ├── liposome_IVR.db #store db file from
+│   ├── unprocessed/ #backend and media components datasets │   ├── liposome_IVR.db #store db file here
-├── data_viz/ # scripts for generating figures
+├── data_viz/ #scripts for generating figures
 ├── figures/
-├── main.py # database connection and SQL queries for generating datasets for analysis and plotting ├── src/ # helper functions connecting to the db and generating db schema
+├── main.py #database connection and SQL queries for generating datasets for analysis and plotting ├── src/ #helper functions connecting to the db and generating db schema
 </pre>

 <h2 id="content">Connecting to the database, querying database to generate backend dataset and subsequent figures</h2>
 Run `main.py` to generate the datasets for plotting followed by appropriate Python / R scripts in 'data_viz/'.
 Ensure files are structured as downloaded from the Nottingham Research Data Management Repository, specifically place the 'liposome_IVR.db' file in the 'data/' folder.

+<h2 id="content">Generating database schema for storing IVR and formulation data on different nanomedicine dosage forms</h2>
+In 'src/db_create.py' is the code used to generate the database structure used for storing information on liposome formulations and their drug release profiles.
+This template can be used for storing similar data on other nanomedicine dosage forms in a standardised format.

 <!-- How to cite-->
 <h2 id="How-to-cite">How to cite</h2>